Walnut Breakfast Smoothie

 - 1 cup packed baby spinach, about 2 big handfuls

-- 2 scoops vanilla protein powder, optional
+- 2 servings vanilla protein powder

 Equipment